boomerdigital/spree_smarty_streets_address_verification/README.md

 * Smarty Streets offers various options on how strict to validate.
 * I currently validate and normalize.
 I could just validate.
 * I could possibly prompt the user to accept the normalization I am making.
-* I could put a hook on the Address object to allow the application (or another extension) to determine when address verification should be used.

 Copyright (c) 2014 RailsDog, released under the New BSD License